On #MeToo, Americans More Divided By Party Than Gender

 "I think that's the exception as opposed to the rule," Novotny says.
 "I mean I think most people wouldn't make up something just to get back at someone.
 They don't want to put themselves under that public scrutiny."

-On the other side, Republican women like 74-year-old Carolyn Ricketts from California believes alleged victims should definitely not get the benefit of the doubt.
+On the other side, Republican women like 74-year-old Carolyn Ricketts from California believe alleged victims should definitely not get the benefit of the doubt.

 "I would be tempted — as a woman to believe a woman over a man," she says.
 "But, to see that justice is done, you can't do that.
 There's two sides to every story."